 - Follow our show and entertainment guides for both Tokyo Disneyland & Tokyo DisneySea

-- Get a spot for the parade or outdoor show at least 60 minutes before show start time
+- Get a spot for the parade or outdoor show at least 60 minutes before the show starts time

 If you can, avoid Golden Week altogether when planning your trip.
-If you are unable to avoid visiting during this time, you are now equipped with the knowledge to make the most of it.
+If you cannot avoid visiting during this time, you are now equipped with the knowledge to make the most of it.
 Have you visited during Golden Week?
 If you have, share your stories with us in the comments.

 My recommendations for things to do in and around Tokyo!
 Plan a day at the Hello Kitty theme park, Sanrio Puroland, and an afternoon at the popular TeamLab Planets TOKYO.
 Take a tour around Tokyo with the convenient hop-on and-off bus.
 Spend a rainy afternoon inside Japan’s largest indoor theme park, Tokyo Joyoplis, near Tokyo Disney!

 Tokyo Disney Resort Guidebook

 Are you planning a trip to Tokyo Disney Resort?
 If so, you need our digital guidebook!
 Our guidebook is the most comprehensive resource available, covering everything you need to know about the park, including tickets, hotels, restaurants, attractions, shows, seasonal events, and more!
 With our guidebook, you’ll be an expert on Tokyo Disneyland and Tokyo DisneySea before you even set foot in the Parks.
 You’ll know what to expect, where to go, and what to do.
 You’ll also be able to avoid the crowds and make the most of your time.